pepega007xd/AlfaX-Bot/README.md

 I will be adding more features to it, and I will be using it on my own server.
 If you want to use it on your own server, I would really appreciate if you credited me as the bot's author.
 This bot features a few simple commands that we were messing around with, and a few other features.
 The entire bot is written in Java, using Discord4J API.

 ## Features
-- A few simple commands
+- Basic commands
-- Command execution scheduler, if you want to run a certain command at a certain time (Not implemented yet)
+- Command execution scheduler, if you want to run a certain command at a certain time (WIP)
 - Simple webserver that allows the developers to use the bot as a webhook
 - MQTT client, that allows the bot to send messages to an MQTT broker to, for example, retrieve data from a sensor
+- ChatGPT integration, implemented using [openai-java](https://github.com/TheoKanning/openai-java) library created by TheoKanning

 ## Commands
 Note: you can change the prefix in the configuration file or by using the program argument `--prefix=<prefix>`.